Painstaking reconstruction tells story of deadly missile strike on MH17

 Instead, they verified the wreckage using the many photographs documenting the crash site, and brought it by road, rail and air, to a hangar at the Dutch Gilze-Rijen airforce base where it now lies, assembled on a steel wire lattice.

 "Only in rare cases (are) aeroplanes reconstructed after a crash," the report said.
-"Such a process is labour-intensive and time-consuming."
+"Such a process is labor-intensive and time-consuming."

 Pan Am flight 103, which crashed over Lockerbie, Scotland in 1988, and flight TWA 800, which went down in the ocean near New York in 1996, were also reassembled - both also complex mysteries that took years to solve.